codelabspro/engine-guides/README.md

 ## Method names

 Always include a period and parenthesis when referencing a method name i.e. `.methodName()`.
 Use back ticks when referencing any method name, variable, or property within text.

-## More style tips

- - No whitespace at the end of line or on blank lines.
- - Lines should be no longer than 80 characters, and must not exceed 100 (counting tabs as 4 spaces).
-There are 2 exceptions, both allowing the line to exceed 100 characters:
- - If the line contains a comment with a long URL.
- - If the line contains a regex literal.
-This prevents having to use the regex constructor which requires otherwise unnecessary string escaping.
- - if/else/for/while/try always have braces and always go on multiple lines.
- - Unary special-character operators (e.g., !, ++) must not have space next to their operand.
- - Any , and ; must not have preceding space.
- - Any ; used as a statement terminator must be at the end of the line.
- - Any : after a property name in an object definition must not have preceding space.
- - The ? and : in a ternary conditional must have space on both sides.
- - No filler spaces in empty constructs (e.g., {}, [], fn())
- - New line at the end of each file.
- - If the entire file is wrapped in a closure, the function body is not indented.
- - Two spaces should be used for code examples.

 ## Format